 Just Falafs is a haven for those on the lookout for traditional Middle-Eastern street food, as well as anyone looking for a vegan fix.
 It is a place that serves delicious food, 100% homemade vegan food.
 The shakshuka, hummus and pita are to die for.
 For a range of international takeaways and restaurants head on over to London Road, where you can also sample some fantastic desserts at Rassam’s Creamery, a dessert-only restaurant where you can indulge in ice cream, waffles, milkshakes, cookies and cake.
 Aside from that, there are several Wetherspoon pubs throughout the city, offering cheap meals and student discounts on a regular basis.
 Like in many other cities, food halls have become more popular than ever in Sheffield, and with Cutlery Works, Kommune, and Peddler Market you can find a wide range of food stalls and vendors selling small plates and drinks from a variety of cuisines – a great start to a night out.

-There really is something for every type of student in Sheffield, as far as nightlife is concerned.
+There really is something for every type of student in Sheffield, as far as nightlife is concerned (read our article on the best nightclubs in Sheffield for details!).
 Whether you are an indie kid looking to explore the live music scene at The Leadmill, want to take advantage of the many craft ale bars in the city, such as The Beer Engine or Riverside, or you are looking to enjoy a night at the Student’s Union bar Hideout at Sheffield Hallam, you can find what you are looking for as a student in Sheffield.
 All of our student accommodation in Sheffield is in prime location for you to take advantage of a night out in the town, and pretty much most places are within walking distance in a city centre that is easy to navigate.
 For those nightspots that are a little out of the centre, the tram and bus network is certainly easy to navigate.
 As the fifth biggest city in the UK, Sheffield has certainly got plenty to offer for a night out, and students living at our Star Residence and Rockingham House are in the heart of the action, just a short walk from many a great night out!

 Let’s start with the Student Unions’, with Sheffield Hallam providing the biggest student club night in the city.
 Those visiting Hallam Union will have the chance to take advantage of a club night with five different rooms, each with different genres of music and cheap drinks flowing to help lubricate the night.
 If you are looking for a ‘pub crawl’ through town there is a fantastic range of bars and clubs.
 West Street and Carver Street has loads, making them great destinations for young students looking to sample many different places in one night!
 The Original Bierkeller is open until 3am with many offers on for drinks, shots, and bratwurst (great to soak up the alcohol after a few shots!).
 The Leadmill is one of the best live music venues around, and has welcomed many famous bands through its doors since it opened in 1980, including the city’s finest bands such as Arctic Monkeys and Pulp, as well as other popular bands throughout the years like Culture Club, Suede, The Strokes, White Stripes, Bloc Party, and The Killers.
 Other great live music venues in the city include Plug, as well as the O2 Academy for slightly larger touring bands, and Sheffield Academy for big bands touring the country.